bkielbasa/developer20/content/post/wrapping-commands-with-go/index.md

 The problem we're solving today is automating this process.
 After uploading the SSH key we have 60 seconds to connect to the EC2 instance.
 If you connect to a lot of EC2 instances and you have to repeat the same steps over and over you want to automate it.

-My goal was to create an `ssh` replacement that accepts the same parameters and behaves as a regular `ssh` command but automates the whole setup steps.
+My goal was to create an `ssh` replacement that accepts the same parameters and behaves as a regular `ssh` command but automates the whole setup process.

 The requirement is simple - the usage of the command should be as similar to the `ssh` command as possible.
 In a perfect world - it should be 100% replacement.
 Let’s try if we can achieve that.
 An example command will look like this: